×

 When we asked people what advice they would give someone preparing to move to Lake Chapala, they said:

 "Expatriates should learn at least basic Spanish before moving to Lake Chapala, as English is not widely spoken.
 Mexico has different immigration laws than other countries and expatriates should research the necessary documents required to live and work in the area.
 Climate can be a factor for relocation and Lake Chapala has semi-tropical climate with mild winters and hot summers.
 Before relocating to this area, expatriates should also research the cost of living, infrastructure, available healthcare and recreational activities in the area.
-Mexico also has community organizations specifically for expatriates which provide helpful information and regular activities," said one expat in Lake Chapala.
+Mexico also has community organizations specifically for expatriates which provide helpful information and regular activities," replied a member in Lake Chapala.

 View More Answers